Training Image Derivatives: Increased Accuracy and Universal Robustness: Second order

-The addition of $E_{2}$ did not improve the results.
-All training parameters are the same as in Subsection \ref{subsec:Robust-training}.
-For the network with $20\cdot10^{6}$ weights, two additional terms are included $R_{\text{high}}^{I}+R_{\text{high}}^{I\!I}$.
+All training parameters are the same as those in Subsection~\ref{subsec:Robust-training}.
+The first four networks are trained using

+The network with 20 million weights is trained with two additional terms, $R_{\text{high}}^{I}+R_{\text{high}}^{I\!I}$.
 The results for the clean images from the test set are shown in Table \ref{tab:r2}.
-The values for the training set and the remaining vulnerabilities are almost identical, so they were omitted.
+The values for the training set and the remaining vulnerabilities are nearly identical, so they have been omitted.

-As before, by adding an extra epoch with the cost function $E=E_{0}+E_{1}$, we can increase the precision a few times in exchange for a small hit in robustness.
+As before, by adding one extra epoch with the cost function $E=E_{0}+E_{1}$, we can significantly increase the accuracy at the cost of a small decrease in robustness.
 The results are shown in Table \ref{tab:r2-e}.
-Apart from a slight hit in accuracy and a larger gap between networks, the results are very similar to the first-order training.
+Apart from a slight decrease in accuracy and a larger gap between networks, the overall results remain very similar to those from first-order training.

-However, the purpose of the second-order training was to extend the robustness further into the image space.
-To see if it worked, we will investigate the accuracy and maximum vulnerability under Gaussian noise of various magnitudes.
-Adding the noise can change the value of the oracle, so the minimization problem (\ref{eq:extended problem}) has to be solved.
-Fortunately, for $\sigma\leq0.25$ the Gaussian noise produces relatively small changes that can be accurately captured using the Taylor expansion (\ref{eq:oracle expansion}).
-Substituting $\mathcal{D}=\mathcal{N}_{\sigma}$ and $\varepsilon=1$, we get
+The purpose of the second-order training, however, was to extend the robustness further into the 1681-dimensional image space.
+To assess whether we succeeded, we evaluate the accuracy and average maximum vulnerability under Gaussian noise of various magnitudes for images in the test set.
+Since adding noise may alter the oracle's output, the minimization problem (\ref{eq:extended problem}) must be reassessed before accuracy or robustness can be estimated.
+Fortunately, the Gaussian noise produces relatively small changes that can be accurately captured by the second-order Taylor expansion (\ref{eq:oracle expansion}) up to $\sigma=0.25$.
+Substituting $\mathcal{D}=\mathcal{N}_{\sigma}$ and $\varepsilon=1$, we obtain